dayseanm04/network/CCNA/Configuring-Spanning-Tree/reflection.md

 I learned how STP uses **priority + MAC address** to elect the root bridge.
 By adjusting the priority using the `root primary` and `root secondary` commands, I saw how easy it is to choose the root switch for specific VLANs.

 ### 🔀 Load Balancing with PVST+
-Because PVST+ builds a separate spanning tree for each VLAN, I was able to create **load balancing** by setting SW1 as the root for VLAN 1 and SW2 as the root for VLAN 2.
-This showed how to control traffic paths and improve performance.
+Because PVST+ builds a separate spanning tree for each VLAN, I was able to create **load balancing** by configuring SW1 as the root for VLAN 1 and SW2 as the root for VLAN 2.
+This showed me how to control traffic paths and improve performance.

 ### ⚖️ How STP Chooses the Root Port
 When I increased the STP cost on SW4, I observed that the switch immediately selected a different root port.
 This helped me understand how **root path cost** is the main factor in STP port role decisions.